itead/Sonoff_Zigbee_Dongle_Firmware/Dongle-E/NCP_7.4.1/README.md

 * https://itead.cc/product/zigbee-3-0-usb-dongle/

 ## Recommended firmware
-At the time of writting (2024-06-17) EmberZNet Zigbee version 7.4.1.0 firmware is recommended for the ZHA integration in Home Assistant (which depends on the open source zigpy and bellows libraries):

 * ncp-uart-sw_EZNet7.4.1_V1.0.0.gbl

-The same firmware version has also been confirmed to work with  Zigbee2MQTT
+The  firmware version has also been confirmed to work with  Zigbee2MQTT